TheRacetrack/racetrack/docs/user.md

 If the error relates to the deployment action, the racetrack CLI tool will display an error for you.
 You can also see it on Racetrack Dashboard.

-If the error occurred in the process of converting the Job to a Fatman, your Racetrack admin can help you.
+If the error occurred in the process of converting the Job to a Job, your Racetrack admin can help you.

-### My fatman produces raw output, I need it in another format
+### My Job produces raw output, I need it in another format

-Racetrack supports chained fatmen; you can retain the original fatman, and deploy a supplemental "handler" fatman which calls the original and transforms its output to your desired format.
+Racetrack supports chained Jobs; you can retain the original Job, and deploy a supplemental "handler" Job which calls the original and transforms its output to your desired format.
 Then you can simply call your handler.

-### My fatman takes config parameters, I don't want to pass them every call
+### My Job takes config parameters, I don't want to pass them every call

 You have several options.

-You could use the handler pattern, placing a fatman in front with the parameters baked in.
+You could use the handler pattern, placing a Job in front with the parameters baked in.
 This means every time you need to change the parameters, you need to update and redeploy the handler.
 This option is good for very slowly changing parameters.

-Another option is to build a fatman with a web UI for tweaking the configuration parameters, and then placing this one in front of your original fatman.
+Another option is to build a Job with a web UI for tweaking the configuration parameters, and then placing this one in front of your original Job.
 This way, you change parameters at runtime rather than build-time.
 This option is more work, but suits parameters which change a little more frequently.

 As a third option, consider if you could "bake in" the parameters in your original model.
-Time to deployment in Racetrack is very quick, and you might be fine just redeploying the same fatman with different config parameters when they change.
+Time to deployment in Racetrack is very quick, and you might be fine just redeploying the same Job with different config parameters when they change.

-### I need to combine the results of multiple fatmen
+### I need to combine the results of multiple Job

-Develop a "handler" fatman which calls the other fatmen whose results you want to combine.
+Develop a "handler" Job which calls the other Jobs whose results you want to combine.

-Racetrack supports chaining of fatmen for this purpose.
+Racetrack supports chaining of Jobs for this purpose.

-### I need to have one or more versions of a fatman running at the same time
+### I need to have one or more versions of a Job running at the same time

-You could use something similar as the handler pattern where you place a fatman in front of the fatmen you would like to call.
-The handler is responsible for calling all versions of the fatman involved in the call and save the result for later evaluation, but only the result from the active fatman should be returned.
+You could use something similar as the handler pattern where you place a Job in front of the Jobs you would like to call.
+The handler is responsible for calling all versions of the Job involved in the call and save the result for later evaluation, but only the result from the active Job should be returned.

-***NB*** This might evolve to a standard fatman you can deploy and just configure.
+***NB*** This might evolve to a standard Job you can deploy and just configure.

 ### I have other problem running Racetrack locally, please help debug.